 The information that needs to be retained in the current state of the cell is determined in two steps.
-First, the input gate (it) function, as defined in Equation (2), determines the parameters that need to be updated and candidate parameter values (ct) are generated by the tanh function as per Equation (3) which are combined to update the values of ct as per Equation (4).
+First, the input gate (it) function, as defined in Equation (2), determines the parameters that need to be updated, and candidate parameter values (ct) are generated by the tanh function as per Equation (3) which are combined to update the values of ct as per Equation (4).